-This site provides structural data on 233 original historical bassoons from c.1700 to c.1850 of 94 makers; and c.20 modern copies.
-This includes the following: number of keys, segment lengths, dimensions and position of tone holes, bore profile, and photos of the instruments including the makers stamp.
-Historical bassoons are from France, Germany, Belgium, Russia, Italy, and England by important makers such as Denner, Eichentopf, Prudent, Grenser, Poerschmann, and Savary, to name a few.
+This site provides structural data on 288 original historical bassoons from c.1700 to c.1850 of 124 makers; and 22 modern copies.
+This includes the following: number of keys, segment lengths, dimensions and position of tone holes, bore profile, and photos of the instruments, including the maker’s stamp.
+Historical bassoons are from France, Germany, Belgium, Russia, Italy, England, and the United States by important makers such as Denner, Eichentopf, Prudent, Grenser, Poerschmann, and Savary, to name a few.
 The bassoons are found in private collections and musical instrument museum collections in Europe and the USA.

-As of August 2022, I have posted the data for more than 250 individual bassoons in the database and a separate page for each maker.
-It was necessary to make a page for each of the 94 historical bassoon makers in order to have Google, Bing, and other search engines better index the site.
+As of 15 November 2023, after a successful visit to the Edinburgh University Collection, the Museo Nazionale degli Strumenti Musicali, Rome, and the Peebles Collection in North Carolina.
+I have posted the data for 310 individual bassoons in the database and a separate page for each maker.
+It was necessary to make a page for each of the 124 historical bassoon makers in order to have Google, Bing, and other search engines better index the site.
 Refer to the “List of Historical Bassoons in the Hichwa-Rachor Database” to see the entire list of bassoons.
 Even though all the bassoons currently in the database are posted, the work on the website is not by any means finished.